AGraber/samp-async-dialogs/README.md

 ```

 ## Thanks
-* @IllidanS4 for PawnPlus, which allowing this and even more awesome stuff
+* @IllidanS4 for PawnPlus, which allows this and even more awesome stuff
 * @TommyB123 for helping me test it out on a real environment